The Hotel Tour Khalef is ideal for water babies – there’s a lot going on at the pool, and it’s just footsteps from a

 There's huge a main pool at the Tour Khalef, and you'll find sunbeds and parasols dotted around, offering an ideal place to relax.
 There's a kids' section too so the little ones can join in the fun.

 Rooms► View all

 These twin rooms with their modern style and colourful soft furnishings can sleep up to three, with a double or twin bed, plus some come with an extra single bed.
 The rooms come with air-conditioning from 15th June to 15th September, plus a satellite TV with limited channels.

 twin room with sea view

-These twin rooms with a sea view in a modern style and colourful soft furnishings, sleeps up to three.
+These twin rooms with a sea view in a modern style and colourful soft furnishings, sleep up to three.
 They come with a double or twin beds, plus some have a third bed.
 The rooms come with air-conditioning from 15th June to 15th September, plus a satellite TV with limited channels.

 TripAdvisor Reviews Show more reviews »